siddhsuresh/blueblack/README.md

 * **models.py** in library folder which holds all the tables [in form of python classes] with all the relations, pls check and inform if any improvements possible
 * **views.py** in library folder does almost everything for the back-end
 * **urls.py** in djang_project folder informs django on what view to do to for a given url
-* **admin.py** hold the code to link the models to the admin page which is used to view and change the data in the database.
+* **admin.py** holds the code to register the models to the admin page which is used to view and change the data in the database.
 * **models.sql** holds the sql commands used by django to create the database in sqlite3 [just to see]

 ## Capabilites till now